I have applied for undergraduate study in the School of Geography. When can I expect to hear from you?

 No, the entry requirements are the same for the BA and the BSc degree courses.

-In addition to geography, what other A level subjects do you require?
+What A level subjects do you accept?

 We will accept most A level subjects.
 We do regard some subjects as being unsuitable as preparation for a geography degree.
 Please see the list below for subjects that we do not accept at A level for entry to geography: